avalithstarter/starter/README.md

 npm run dev
 ```

+## Testing payments

+For testing stripe cases, use the SECRET_STRIPE_KEY in the .env and try some of [these values](https://stripe.com/docs/testing)

 ## Typescript and generated types

 We've implemented automatic type generation based off of your Supabase database config.
 You can learn more about this